saitamasahil/matrix/README.md

 ---

-## 🧠 Inspired By
+## Inspired By

 Originally inspired by the [matrix project by wick3dr0se](https://github.com/wick3dr0se/matrix) and, of course, the legendary visuals from _The Matrix_.

-> “I can only show you the door.
-You’re the one that has to walk through it.” — Morpheus
+"I can only show you the door.
+You're the one that has to walk through it." — Morpheus